ihatetoast/covid-counter/README.md

 notes:
 * create 3-5 good and bad habits that vary in value.
 * svg of coronavirus
-* maybe do these: graph, viral count (state) leads to mini coronas loaded in bg. (recharts?)
+* b.s. a formula for inc viral load for bad things and reduce by good things.
+* UI fun for when cootie count stages